Medicare Enrolled

 What this data tells you about Dr. Healy

-Dr. Mark Healy is a neuroradiology physician in San Antonio, TX, with 20 years in practice.
+Dr. Mark Healy is a neuroradiology physician in San Antonio, TX, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Healy performed 126,666 Medicare services across 7,385 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Healy received a total of $39 from 1 pharmaceutical and/or device company across 2 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in neuroradiology physician.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.